 TrioDocs

-Version: 0.2.1 Date: May 10, 2025
+Version: 0.2.1 Date: May 08, 2025

 Download the latest version on: https://docs.diy-trio.org

-Common Issues
+Troubleshooting

-Common Issues
+Troubleshooting Common Issues 📏

 Adapted from looptips

 Site Change and Site Failures

 Tips - Pump site changes can temporarily impact control. - Pump site failures can negatively impact control for hours.
-Turn off closed loop when failure is discovered, and only turn back on when a new pump is installed.
+Turn off closed loop when failure is discovered, and only turn it back on when a new pump is installed.
 Site Change Pump site changes can negatively impact your immediate glycemic control.
 Different delivery sites' ability to absorb insulin varies, impacting your perceived insulin sensitivity.
 Trio should be able to accommodate this change by resetting its Autosens measurements (assuming "Rewind Resets Autosens" is on) and adapting as needed.
-For Omnipod If you think you need more insulin primed in the new pod, consider customizing that line of code with these instructions.
 Site Failure Pump failures can result from kinks or improper insertion of the cannula.
 As a result of a pump failure, Trio may assume that more insulin is on board the patient than what was delivered, leading to sustained highs even after the pump is replaced.
 When you find out your pump has failed, immediately open loop to prevent Trio from trying to deliver more insulin.
 Upon your next pump installation, you can then close loop and be patient.
 Trio will wait for the calculated insulin on board to drop before delivering insulin.
 Low Treatment